Expensify/react-native-onyx/README.md

 })(MyComponent);
 ```

-This will return the initial collection as an object of collection member key/values.
+This will add a prop to the component called `allReports` which is an object of collection member key/values.
 Changes to the individual member keys will modify the entire object and new props will be passed with each individual key update.
+The prop doesn't update on the initial rendering of the component until the entire collection has been read out of Onyx.

 ```js
 Onyx.connect({key: ONYXKEYS.COLLECTION.REPORT}, callback: (memberValue, memberKey) => {...}});